Jsparrow/jsparrow.github.io/docs/rules/inline-local-variables.md

 ## Description

-As described in the sonarcloud rule S1488, local variables should not be declared and then immediately returned or thrown.
-Therfore this rule scans for variables which are exclusively used in one single return- or throw statement and inlines them if this is possible.
+ According to the rule [`S1488`](https://sonarcloud.io/organizations/default/rules?open=java%3AS1488&q=S1488) on the web site 'sonarcloud.io', local variables should not be declared and then immediately returned or thrown.
+Therefore this rule scans for local variables which are exclusively used in one single return- or throw statement and in-lines them if this is possible.

 ## Benefits